Philippe Rahmy: Career

 Rahmy published several collections of poetry before attending a writer's residency in Shanghai.
 This was followed by his first novel Reinforced Concrete, inspired by his time in Shanghai, a second novel, Allegra, set in London before the Olympic Games, a third novel, Monarchs, published in August 2017.
 Rahmy was working on his fourth novel, Pardon for America, about prisoners who have been wrongfully convicted when he died.
 His books have been published in France, USA, Italy, Switzerland and China.

 Rahmy was also a founding member of the prominent French literary site remue.net, focused on promoting contemporary literature over the internet and through live events.
 Philippe Rahmy was also active as a photographer and a director of independent short films.
 He also wrote songs for the rock band I Need My Gasoline.

 Before his death, he had been working on a literary and multimedia project about abandoned cities The collaborative writing project was to be hosted on D-FICTION before finding a dedicated open website platform gathering a range of tools for geolocation, virtual exploration of the landscape, artistic creation, and communication.
 The project was later to be expanded to visual arts, music, staged arts and street arts, as well as academic productions.

 At the time of his death, Rahmy had been working on a fourth novel, Pardon pour l'Amérique (Pardon for America), about prisoners who have been wrongfully convicted.
-An previously unpublished essay by Rahmy, titled "Prepositions Démocratiques" (Democratic Propositions), was published shortly after his death.
+A previously unpublished essay by Rahmy, titled "Prepositions Démocratiques" (Democratic Propositions), was published shortly after his death.